Cardiomyopathy in dogs: Signs, causes and treatment

 Canine dilated cardiomyopathy is commonly referred to as an enlarged heart in dogs.
 In this condition, the cardiac muscle walls progressively weaken and lose their ability to contract properly and pump blood efficiently.
 This leads to poor circulation and increased pressure in the heart and blood vessels, which causes the heart to stretch even more.

 When the heart becomes enlarged, the valves are unable to close completely, allowing blood to flow backwards when the heart contracts.
 This creates a heart murmur which can be heard through a stethoscope.
-Other effects from an over-stretched heart include an irregular heart beat and heart failure.
-While both the upper and lower chambers become enlarged, one side may be more severely affected than the other.
-When the lower chamber becomes enlarged, its ability to pump blood to the lungs deteriorates, allowing fluid to accumulate in the lungs.
+Other effects from an over-stretched heart include an irregular heart beat and congestive heart failure, when there is fluid buildup in the lungs .

 The incidence of dilated cardiomyopathy increases with age, usually occurring between the age of four and ten, although Portuguese Water Dogs can develop the disease at a young age.
 In most breeds, male dogs are more susceptible to the disease than females.